 Engaging, fluid combat makes toppling the wide array of robotic beasts consistently exciting and fresh.
 The copious scavenging and crafting requirements are rewarding because of the diverse combat.
 The well-spun yarn is equal parts origin story for the captivating world and coming-of-age story for its brave heroine.
 Horizon Zero Dawn manages to hold onto its bountiful fun-factor throughout its 30-plus hour adventure, making it a standout within its cluttered genre.

-A story DLC, The Frozen Wilds, was released to widespread acclaim and offers a whole new area for players towards the end of the game.
+If that isn’t enough for you, a story DLC, The Frozen Wilds, was released to widespread acclaim and offers a whole new area for players towards the end of the game.

 Read our full Horizon Zero Dawn review